joseywalescolt45/systems-engineering/scheduler/sdd.md

 This module will run continuously in backend, on a server.

-## Module Characteristics
+## Module Attributes

-Characteristic | Is | Explanation
+Attribute | Applies | Explanation
 --- | --- | ---
 Safety Critical | Yes | 1) Overscheduling pads or routes could theoretically produce an unsafe operating environment for aircraft.<br>2) Emergency operations take precedence.
 Realtime | No | This process creates and modifies flight plans.
-This happens generally in advance of the flight.
-The module does not govern flight paths, nor it does not communicate with any vehicle.
-A vehicle is not locked to a flight plan, ultimately pilot's discretion.
+This happens generally in advance of the flight on no strict time requirement.<br>The module does not govern flight paths, nor it does not communicate with any vehicle.
+A vehicle is not locked to a flight plan, pilot's responsibility.

 ## Global Variables

 **Statically Allocated Queues**

+TODO define arrays for the below

 Store in memory:
 - Queued low-priority flight plan requests